FabioZumbi12/SEDiscordBridge/README.md

 ### You need to create a discord BOT to your Discord channel.
 Follow this instructions: [https://goo.gl/5Do8LJ](https://goo.gl/5Do8LJ)

+### Commands
+Commands to control SEDB in-game:
+- *!bridge-reload*: To do a full reload of the configs in-game.
+- *!bridge-enable*: To enable SEDB if disabled.
+- *!bridge-disable*: To disable SEDB if enabled.

 ### External Resources
 SEDiscordBridge uses the library DSharpPlus.
 More info here:
 [https://github.com/DSharpPlus/DSharpPlus](https://github.com/DSharpPlus/DSharpPlus)